rekby-forks/etcddir/readme.md

 The mark-file need for prevent fatal-error: etcdir REMOVE ALL CONTENTS from synced dir when start and replace it from etcd.

-Now it work only with default etcd: http://localhost:2379 without authentication - for work with local server.
+Default it is connect to localhost, port 2379 with api version 3.
+You can change the servres address and api version.
+It doesn't support any authentication now.
+If you need - welcome issue or pull-request.
 If you need normal authenticate mode - write me or create pull request.

-Can work with 2 and 3 api versions.
-APIv3 is default.
-Now it is compete ignore dirs while sync (sync only files content) Now it isn't support for have key, which is directory in map semantic.
+Now it is compete ignore dirs while sync for api v3 (sync only files content).
+Now it isn't support for have key, which is directory in map semantic.

 For example if etcd have keys: